-Choosing the right equipment makes all the difference
+The right zero-turn mowers make all the difference

 Chris Shipp, owner of Shipp Shape Lawn Service in Sylvester, Ga., says the latter is the better option.

-“With the right equipment, you can increase productivity without adding to your workforce,” he says.
+“With the right equipment, you can increase productivity with your existing workforce,” he says.
 “That provides opportunities to offer more or better services, which creates long-term revenue sources that wouldn’t have been there otherwise.”

-In order to keep his business operating at peak capacity without stretching resources too thin, Shipp relies on the productivity and versatility of his fleet of Grasshopper mowers.
-The fleet is exclusively diesel, a mixture of MidMount™ and FrontMount™ models and implements: three 321D, two 322D, three 721D, one 722D, one 928D, an AERA-vator™ and a rotary broom.
+In order to keep his business operating at peak capacity without stretching resources too thin, Shipp relies on the productivity and versatility of his fleet of Clean Diesel Grasshopper zero turn mowers, a mixture of MidMount™ and FrontMount™ models and implements: three 321D, two 322D, three 721D, one 722D and one 928D.
+In addition, an AERA-vator™ coreless lawn aerator and a rotary broom can be attached in place of the out-front mowing deck, transforming a zero-turn mower into a zero-turn sweeper or aerator.

-“From a fleet owner perspective, our Grasshoppers are essential,” he says.
-“They don’t require much maintenance or fuel.
-So we’re able to control downtime and costs effectively.”
+“From a fleet owner perspective, our Grasshopper mowers are essential,” he says.
+“They don’t require much maintenance or fuel, and they allow us to be flexible.
+We’re able to control downtime and costs effectively.”

-Chris with his Grasshopper 928D and AERA-vator™ at work.
+Chris with his Grasshopper 928D zero turn mower and AERA-vator™ lawn aerator at work.

-Shipp says Grasshopper MaxTorque™ diesels are designed for durability, reliability and serviceability.
+Shipp says the MaxTorque™ Clean Diesel mowers are designed for durability, reliability and serviceability.
 All regular maintenance, and most complex repairs, can be done in-house, which saves him valuable time and resources.
 The diesels also use half the fuel as gas mowers, reducing costs further.

 To Shipp, it made more sense to spend a little more up-front to purchase diesel mowers in order to realize the fuel savings over time: compared to using all gasoline mowers, the company saves roughly 1.25 gallons of fuel per hour per machine with diesel, which translates to more than $13,000 in fuel savings every year.